 N.B Pictures may not represent the grade of product purchased

 There was only one type of Victoria shield sovereign struck in 1852; the second (large) young head portrait.
 The second series Victoria sovereigns were issued from 1848 to 1872.
 The effigy on the coin is larger and is struck in lower relief than the earlier first (small) young head sovereigns.
 The legends on the reverse changed position on these shield sovereigns.
-The 1852 sovereigns were only minted in London.
+The 1852 sovereigns were only minted in London, a total of 8,043,435 British gold coins were struck.

 William Wyon designed the obverse of the 1852 sovereign.
 This design features the second (large) young head portrait of Victoria at just 18 years old when she became queen.
 This portrait is larger than the first (small) young head sovereigns and the effigy covers more of the coin's surface.
 Queen Victoria's wavy hair is loosely gathered into a knot and is dressed with a double fillet.
 The date sits under the portrait and the initials W.W. are shown in relief in the truncation towards the rear.